LordofNotCommitting/BetterScatterAngle/README.md

 As both of those options make all guns REALLY ACCURATE.
 I have added option to nerf scatter to compensate.
 Also controllable on MCM.

+v1.01:

+For Scatter penalty.
+1.00 was actually 100%.
+Changed scatter % to integer.
+And scatter penalty's 1 = 1% now.

 The 2nd picture uses "Scatter Indicator" mod for testing. https://steamcommunity.com/sharedfiles/filedetails/?id=3785407853